-On a freezing Sunday night 99 years ago, the legendary RMS Titanic sank in the north Atlantic on its maiden voyage.
+On a freezing Sunday night in the spring of 1912, the RMS Titanic sank in the north Atlantic on its first voyage.
+Along with the rich and famous, and the poor and helpful, there were nearly a dozen dogs on the Titanic.

-Movies, books and articles focus on the 1,513 people (68 percent of the people aboard) who perished.
+Movies, books and articles focus on the 1,513 people who perished.
+(Only 32 percent of the 2, 224 passengers on the Titanic survived.)

 Denver millionaire Margaret “Molly” Brown survived, earning the name the “unsinkable” Molly Brown.

-Before the Titanic disappeared below the waves, a passenger went below and released the dogs from the kennels.
+Before the Titanic sank, an unidentified passenger went below and let the dogs out of the kennels.
 Frou Frou, a little dog owned by Helen Bishop, had been staying in her owner’s cabin.
 She was locked in when the ship sank.

-Only the Pekingese and the Pomeranians are believed to have survived.
-Elizabeth Barrett Rothschild apparently carried her Pomeranian on board Lifeboat 6 — the same one that carried Molly Brown.
-Margaret Hayes, 24, who was traveling alone, tucked her Pomeranian under her coat and boarded Lifeboat 7.
+Only the Pekingese and the Pomeranians survived.
+Elizabeth Barrett Rothschild carried her Pomeranian on Lifeboat 6.
+(This is the same lifeboat that saved Molly Brown.)
+Margaret Hayes, 24, traveling alone, tucked her Pomeranian, Lady, under her coat and boarded Lifeboat 7.
 Publishing scion Henry Sleeper Harper, 48, traveling with his Pekingese Sun Yat Sen, wife Myra, a manservant and an Egyptian dragoman, all escaped on Lifeboat 3.

-One woman, 50-year-old Ann Isham, who had been living in Paris with her sister for the prior nine years, refused to get into a lifeboat without her Great Dane.
-Two days after the sinking, passengers on the German liner Bremen spotted a woman floating in her life jacket with her arms wrapped around a large dog.
+One of the poignant stories of the Titanic is that Ann Isham, 50, refused to get into a lifeboat without her Great Dane.
+Two days after the Titanic sank, passengers on the German liner Bremen spotted a woman floating in her life jacket with her arms wrapped around a large dog.
+The Encyclopedia Titanica states that there is no evidence to support this.

-One of the most haunting stories is that a black Newfoundland named Rigel who reportedly saved the lives of people in a lifeboat, who were too weak to signal a searching ship of their presence.
-The dog who was swimming in the water searching for its owner, a crew member, barked sharply and brought in help to the lifeboat passengers.
-While the story was published in the New York Herald on April 21, 1912, there has been no documentation by eyewitnesses that it happened.
+Another haunting story is that a black Newfoundland named Rigel saved the lives of Titanic passengers in a lifeboat by barking and getting the attention of a search ship.
+Supposedly the dog was swimming in the frigid waters searching for its owner, a crew member.
+The story was published in the New York Herald on April 21, 1912.
+No eyewitnesses ever confirmed that it happened.

 True or not, it’s not hard for anyone who knows dogs to believe it.